Have you ever heard about monk fruit? It is a superb natural sweetener and a powerful superfood that may bring you many health benefits.

 Also with only an hour in-between their breakfast and lunch, their breakfast was either inadequate or participants were asked to eat lunch on a full stomach.
 When you eat an adequate and healthy breakfast, you won’t be needing lunch an hour later, but several hours later.

-As far as monk fruit goes, these findings also differ from past research that has found that monk fruit is beneficial for healthy blood sugar levels.
+As far as monk fruit goes, these findings also differ from past research that has found that monk fruit may be beneficial for healthy blood sugar levels.
 Research showing the benefits of monk fruit are in majority.
 More research and long-term studies could shed light on the full picture.

 Is monk fruit safe for you?
 Yes, monk fruit has been found to be safe and research has shown its health benefits.
 Natural sweeteners are always better than artificial sweeteners.
-There is countless research showing how regular table sugar can be harmful to your health, cause inflammation, weight gain, diabetes, cancer, depression, low energy, heart disease and other forms of the disease.
-Monk fruit definitely beats out table sugar as far as its benefits and lack of side-effects go.
+There may be countless research showing how regular table sugar may be harmful to your health, may cause inflammation, weight gain, mood issues, and low energy.
+However, more research may still be necessary.
+Monk fruit definitely may beat out table sugar as far as its benefits and lack of side-effects go.

 When looking for natural low- or no-calorie sweetener alternatives, monk fruit and stevia are your best options.
 They both come with natural sweetness without the unwanted side-effects.
 Knowing the superb benefits of monk fruit, it may just be the winner out of all.

-Stevia is a natural sweetener that is 200-300 times sweeter than sugar.
+Stevia is a natural sweetener that may be much sweeter than sugar.
 It has been used for centuries to add sweetness to food.

 Stevia is a bit confusing.
 It has been approved by the FDA as a safe sweetener, however, its crude and whole leaf is still not approved for safety.
-When it comes to monk fruit, there is no question mark, it is approved for safety by major health authorities around the world.
+When it comes to monk fruit, it is currently approved for safety by major health authorities around the world - though we recommend that you always check with the latest advice of your governmental organizations.

-Both monk fruit and stevia are available as a liquid, granule and powder.
+Both monk fruit and stevia are available as a liquid, granule, and powder.
 Neither have calories or cause major blood sugar issues.
-Both are popular and have been used in superfood mixes, though Splenda is more known and monk fruit can be somewhat more difficult to find.
+Both are popular and have been used in superfood mixes, though Splenda is more known and monk fruit may be somewhat more difficult to find.

 Certain sweeteners, aspartame in particular, are known for unpleasant side-effects, including causing headaches.
-There are currently no known side-effects of monk fruit, however, due to lack of long-term and extensive studies on the subject, it is impossible to know for sure.
+There may not be any currently no known side-effects of monk fruit, however, due to lack of long-term and extensive studies on the subject, it is impossible to know for sure.

-Monk fruit is definitely a safe and one of the best options when it comes to natural sweeteners.
+Monk fruit may be a safe and one of the better options when it comes to natural sweeteners.
 It doesn’t compensate for unhealthy eating habits though.
 Eat a whole foods, mostly plant-based healthy diet and use monk fruit moderately to add a bit of natural sweetness when needed.
 Always listen to your body and talk to your doctor to find what’s right for your particular health situation.

 Have you ever used monk fruit as a sweetener?
 Have you tried any of our Organifi juices sweetened with monk fruit?
 Share your experiences in the comments section.